The language of logic. Natural and artificial languages. For or against artificial languages

 For or against artificial languages?

-The study of an artificial language has one big drawback - the almost impossibility of its application in life.
+Learning an artificial language has one big drawback - it is practically impossible to use it in life.
 This is true.
-An article entitled "Artificial Languages" published in the Great Soviet Encyclopedia states that: "The idea of an artificial language common to all mankind is in itself utopian and impracticable.
-Artificial languages are only imperfect surrogates of living languages; their projects are cosmopolitan in nature and therefore vicious in principle."
-It was written in the early 50s.
+In a note entitled “Artificial Languages,” published in the Great Soviet Encyclopedia, it is stated that: “The idea of an artificial language common to all humanity is in itself utopian and unfeasible.
+Artificial languages are only imperfect surrogates of living languages; their projects are cosmopolitan in nature and therefore they are vicious in principle."
+This was written in the early 50s.
 But even in the mid-60s, the same skepticism was characteristic of some scientists.

-The author of the book "Principles of Language Modeling" P.N.
-Denisov expressed his disbelief in the possibility of implementing the idea of a universal language in the following way: “As for the possibility of declaring the transition of mankind to a single language created at least according to the type of Esperanto, such a possibility is a utopia. the inseparable connection of language with thought and society and many other purely linguistic circumstances do not allow such a reform to be carried out without disorganizing society.
+Author of the book "Principles of Language Modeling" P.N.
+Denisov expressed his disbelief in the possibility of implementing the idea of a universal language as follows: “As for the possibility of decreeing the transition of humanity to a single language created at least like the Esperanto language, such a possibility is a utopia.
+The extreme conservatism of the language, the impossibility of leaps and sudden shocks, the inextricable connection of language with thinking and society and many other purely linguistic circumstances do not allow this kind of reform to be carried out without disorganizing society."

-The author of the book "Sounds and Signs" A.M.
-Kondratov believes that all existing native languages can never be replaced by "any artificially invented "general" language".
-He still admits the idea of an auxiliary language: "We can only talk about an intermediary language, which is used only when talking with foreigners - and only"
+Author of the book "Sounds and Signs" A.M.
+Kondratov believes that all existing native languages can never be replaced by “any artificially invented “universal” language.”
+He still admits the idea of an auxiliary language: “We can only talk about an intermediary language, which is used only when talking with foreigners - and that’s all.”

-Such statements seem to stem from the fact that none of the individual projects for a universal, or worldwide international, language has become a living language.
-But what turned out to be impossible in some historical conditions for individual idealists and groups of the same idealists cut off from the proletariat, from the masses of the people, may turn out to be quite possible in other historical conditions for scientific collectives and the masses of the people who have mastered the scientific theory of language creation - with support of revolutionary parties and governments.
-The ability of a person to multilingualism - this phenomenon of linguistic compatibility - and the absolute primacy of the synchrony of the language (for the consciousness of those who use it), which determines the absence of the influence of the origin of the language on its functioning, open before all the peoples and peoples of the Earth the way in which the problem of their linguistic community.
-This will give a real opportunity to the most perfect project of the language of the new mankind and its new civilization to turn on all the continents and islands of the globe into a living, controlled developing language.
+Such statements apparently stem from the fact that not one of the individual projects of a universal, or world international, language has become a living language.
+But what turned out to be impossible in some historical conditions for individual idealists and groups of the same idealists cut off from the proletariat, from the popular masses, may turn out to be quite possible in other historical conditions for scientific groups and the masses who have mastered the scientific theory of language creation - with support of revolutionary parties and governments.
+The ability of a person to be multilingual - this phenomenon of linguistic compatibility - and the absolute primacy of the synchrony of language (for the consciousness of those who use it), which determines the absence of influence of the origin of the language on its functioning, opens up for all peoples and nationalities of the Earth the path on which the problem of their problems can and should be solved. linguistic community.
+This will give a real opportunity for the most perfect project of the language of the new humanity and its new civilization to turn into a living, controlled developing language on all continents and islands of the globe.
 And there is no doubt that it will not only be alive, but also the most tenacious of languages.
-The needs that brought them to life are manifold.
-It is also important that in these languages the ambiguity of terms, which is characteristic of natural languages and unacceptable in science, has been overcome.
-Artificial languages allow expressing certain concepts in an extremely concise form, perform the functions of a kind of scientific shorthand, economical presentation and expression of voluminous mental material.
-Finally, artificial languages are one of the means of internationalizing science, since artificial languages are unified, international.
+The needs that brought them to life are diverse.
+It is also important that these languages overcome the polysemy of terms that is characteristic of natural languages and unacceptable in science.
+Artificial languages make it possible to express certain concepts in an extremely concise form and perform the functions of a kind of scientific shorthand, economical presentation and expression of voluminous mental material.
+Finally, artificial languages are one of the means of internationalization of science, since artificial languages are united and international.

 What else to read